wavefrontHQ/docs/pages/doc/wavefront_prometheus.md

   - In PromQL mode, users can see the translation to Wavefront query language and translate the query if that is set in their preferences.
   - Users can add charts that use PromQL to dashboards, create alerts from charts that use PromQL, and use PromQL queries in the query line of a Create Alert page.

 {% include note.html content="Your Wavefront site administrator controls PromQL behavior.
-If you don't have some of the features, get in touch with the site administrator." %}
+If you don't have some of the features, get in touch with your site administrator." %}

 ## Set PromQL Organization Settings (Administrator Only)